CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_formula_feeding_choosing_an_infant_formula_html.md

 ----------------------------------

 Toddler milks, drinks, or formulas are not needed to meet the nutritional needs of young children.
 They typically have added sugars.
-[At age 12 months, your child can be introduced to plain whole cow’s milk](/nutrition/InfantandToddlerNutrition/foods-and-drinks/cows-milk-and-milk-alternatives.html) or fortified unsweetened soy beverage.
+[At age 12 months, your child can be introduced to plain whole cowaÌ‚â‚¬TMs milk](/nutrition/InfantandToddlerNutrition/foods-and-drinks/cows-milk-and-milk-alternatives.html) or fortified unsweetened soy beverage.

 Babies younger than age 12 months should be fed infant formulas specifically designed to meet their nutritional needs.
 They should **not** be fed toddler milks, drinks, or formulas labeled for toddlers.

 [Top of Page](#)